 Analysis and Test Results

 Selecting the right yoga mat for you might also involve considering what it is made of.
-Many yoga practitioners also have deep rooted environmental sensibilities as part of their practice of Ahimsa, which involves compassion and "doing no harm" unto others, whether it's people, other living things, or the planet.
+Many yoga practitioners also have deep-rooted environmental sensibilities as part of their practice of Ahimsa, which involves compassion and "doing no harm" unto others, whether it's people, other living things, or the planet.
 If you're concerned about what your mat is made of and how it's manufactured, you'll be happy to know that some companies have gone a long way towards ensuring their mats are non-toxic and eco-friendly.
 We'll cover all of that and more below.
 We've put our decades of yoga knowledge and practice to the page to help you find the right model so that it's one less distraction during your meditative practice.
 If you're also in the market for clothes to wear to your next class, check out our Yoga Pants Review.
-Below you'll see how we rated each mat on the following test metrics: Traction Wet and Dry, Comfort and Stability, Durability, Portability, and Ease of Care.
+Below we'll discuss some of the pricing in the yoga mat market and what to look for when making a value-based purchase, and we'll also discuss how the different models fared in our test metrics.